Owbird/Beautiful-Folder/README.md

 # Beautiful-Folder
-Beautifully arrange all the files in a folder
+Beautiful Folder beautifully arranges all the files in a folder based on their extensions.